hydra3333/Pi4CC/README.md

    - answer initial prompts (it will remember the answers you gave in setup_0 as defaults ... don't change them now !)
    - answer other prompts
      * sometimes you will be asked to visually scan setup results for issues, and press Enter to continue
-     * observe progress and "control C" if you spot anything "unfortunate" occurring
+     * observe progress and USE "control C" if you spot anything "unfortunate" occurring
      * when you see something like this (I cannot seem to avoid it prompting)
        ```
        + sudo openssl pkcs12 -export -out /etc/tls/localcerts/PiDesktop.pfx -inkey /etc/tls/localcerts/PiDesktop.key.orig -in /etc/tls/localcerts/PiDesktop.pem